JimmyHelp/JimmyAnims/README.md

 # How to Use:

-HOW TO USE: (THIS CODE DOES NOT RUN, DO NOT EDIT THIS AND EXPECT RESULTS, MOVE IT TO A DIFFERENT SCRIPT AS THE INSTRUCTIONS SAY)
+HOW TO USE: Download JimmyAnims.lua and (optionally) JimmyExample.lua

+(THIS CODE DOES NOT RUN, DO NOT EDIT THIS AND EXPECT RESULTS, MOVE IT TO A DIFFERENT SCRIPT AS THE INSTRUCTIONS SAY)

 In a DIFFERENT script put this code: